rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/post-events-for-an-agent-v2-project-id-agents-agent-id-events.rst

     POST /v2/{project_id}/agents/{agent_id}/events

 This operation posts events for the specified agent.

 .. note::
-   Another valid request is "Post project events" (POST /v2/events).
-When processed as a "Post events for an agent" operation as described here, the activation applies to only a single agent instead of all agents for the project.
+   Another valid request is :ref:`Post project events<post-project-events>` (POST /v2/events).
+   When processed as the "Post events for an agent" operation as described here, the activation applies to only a single agent instead of all agents for the project.